Table of Contents

-Like most festivals, food constitutes a major part of this celebration.
-Let us take a look at the different types of food items the Chinese enjoy during this occasion.
+Like most festivals, the moon festival food constitutes a major part of this celebration.
+Let us look at the different types of mid-autumn festival food items the Chinese enjoy during this occasion.

-Mooncakes 月饼 are the most important part of the festival, along with moon watching and appreciating the moon.
+Mooncakes 月饼 are the most important part of the festival, along with the moon watching and appreciating the moon.
 In fact, the legend of the moon festival is incomplete without a mooncake..
 So much so that Chinese Moon Festival foods are incomplete without mooncakes.
 The custom of eating mooncakes during the festival originated in the Yuan Dynasty (1279–1368).
-The dynasty was ruled by the Mongols, and it is also believed that messages to rebel against the Mongols were passed around in mooncakes.
-They were also used as an offering to the moon and over the years making and distributing this specialty became a trademark of this holiday.
+The Mongols ruled the dynasty, and it is also believed that messages to rebel against the Mongols were passed around in mooncakes.
+They were also used as an offering to the moon, and over the years, making and distributing this specialty became a trademark of this holiday.

 In Chinese culture, roundness expresses completeness and togetherness.
-Hence, a full moon is indicative of prosperity and reunion for the whole family.
+Hence, a full moon indicates prosperity and reunion for the whole family.
 Round mooncakes are very much like the harvest moon during the Mid-Autumn Festival.
-This pastry, which is sometimes sweet in flavour, is not just something the Chinese eat.
-It is a custom that signifies a spiritual feeling and one that they follow religiously.
-As a part of the occasion, people eat mooncakes together with their family.
-It is part of mid-autumn festival customs to give mooncakes to relatives or friends to show their love and best intentions. while wishing them a happy full moon festival.
+This pastry, sometimes sweet in flavor, is not just something the Chinese eat.
+It is a custom that signifies a spiritual feeling and one they follow religiously.
+As a part of the occasion, people eat mooncakes with their family.
+It is part of mid-autumn festival customs to give mooncakes to relatives or friends to show them love and best intentions. while wishing them a happy full moon festival.

 The crust is made of vegetable oil or lard and is filled with red beans or lotus seed paste.
 Some even prepare mooncakes using other ingredients like chicken, duck, ham, pork, mushrooms, or egg yolks.